ice-wm/ice-wm.github.io/FAQ/index.md

 ### Recent Changes to this document

 This section keeps you informed what parts of this document changed recently.

-	pridat jak udelat backtrace, kompilace s debug apod.
 - Adam Pribyl, menuprogreload, runonce, win95 key usage, MFAQ about WM_CLASS, removed some refs to icewm.moal.ch, xrandr (thnx Tomas Linden), taskbar can only be increased (fix), how to disable alt+mouse
 - Marko Macek, updates to icewm-session / startup / icewmbg (2005-05-24)
 - Adam Pribyl, alt+drag, winoption .workspace (thnx Oliver Kosmann and Christophe Badoit), font defs explain better, some udates regarding 1.2.14 (2004/06/15)